 In situations where families take extended holidays that fall outside of school holiday periods, there is a requirement to apply for exemption from attendance.
-An application form is available at the school or on the DECD website.
+An application form is available from the school at Student Services or on the DECD website.